ta-datapt-bcn/PR01-project-python/README.md

 - [Links](#links)

 ## Project Description
 Who hasn't played hangman?
-The original game is a paper an pencil one, but here we are to bring it to the next level using Python.
+The original game is a paper and pencil one, but here we are to bring it to the next level using Python.

 ## Rules
 In this version, you choose the difficulty level.
 Then, based on the choice, the computer thinks of a word and you try to guess it by suggesting letters with a certain amount of tries.
 Of course, the illustration is also there to add a bit more of pressure.
 Wouldn't you want to leave that poor man on his own, would you?